prometheus-community/ipmi_exporter/README.md

      will not be available
    - `dcmi`: collects DCMI data, currently only power consumption.
 If it fails, power consumption metrics (see below) will not be available
    - `bmc`: collects BMC details.
-If if fails, BMC info metrics (see below) will not be available
+If it fails, BMC info metrics (see below) will not be available
+   - `chassis`: collects the current chassis power state (on/off).
+If it fails, the chassis power state metric (see below) will not be available
+   - `sel`: collects system event log (SEL) details.
+If it fails, SEL metrics (see below) will not be available
+   - `sm-lan-mode`: collects the "LAN mode" setting in the current BMC config.
+     If it fails, the LAN mode metric (see below) will not be available
  - `ipmi_scrape_duration_seconds` is the amount of time it took to retrieve the data